High-dimensional expanders from Kac--Moody--Steinberg groups: Introduction

 This paper is organized as follows.
 First, in \Cref{section: preliminaries}, we introduce the necessary combinatorial tools needed for our result.
-We state the notion of high-dimensional spectral expansion in \Cref{subsection: HDX definitions}, then we introduce coset complexes in \Cref{subsection: coset complexes}, and finally we talk about representation angles and spectral gaps in coset complexes in \Cref{subsection: representation angle}. \Cref{section: KMS group and root subgroups} introduces the necessary Kac--Moody theory.
-We discuss Kac--Moody--Steinberg groups and their root groups in \Cref{subsec: KMS groups} and finite quotients of Kac--Moody--Steinberg groups in \Cref{subsection: quotients of KMS groups}.
+We state the notion of high-dimensional spectral expansion in \Cref{subsection: HDX definitions}, then we introduce coset complexes in \Cref{subsection: coset complexes}, and finally we talk about chamber systems and their relation to coset complexes in \Cref{subsection: chamber systems}. \Cref{section: KMS group and root subgroups} introduces the necessary Kac--Moody theory.
+We discuss Kac--Moody--Steinberg groups and their root groups in \Cref{subsec: KMS groups}.
+In \Cref{subsec: action on buildings} we take a look at the action of Kac--Moody groups on (twin) buildings and its consequences.
+We combine the results to show the existence of finite quotients of Kac--Moody--Steinberg groups in \Cref{subsection: quotients of KMS groups}.
 This is necessary for the construction of families of expanders. \Cref{section: main theorem} contains our main result, that is proved in \Cref{subsection: connectivity links,subsection: bounded degree ,subsection: link expansion,subsection: symmetries}.
 In \Cref{section: Chevalley } we discuss how our construction relates to constructions using Chevalley groups. \Cref{subsection: quot in Chev: Def and Prelim} provides the ideas and basic steps of the construction.
 The results are proved in \Cref{subsection: quot in Chev: the general case}.
 In \Cref{subsection: quot in Chev: sl3}, we give an explicit example of our construction in the case where the Chevalley group is $\operatorname{SL}_3$.
 Finally, we make general remarks and comments about our construction in \Cref{section : context}.
 In \Cref{subsection: quot in chev: comparison}, we compare our construction to previous results by O'Donnell and Pratt \cite{o2022high} and Kaufmann and Oppenheim \cite{kaufman2018construction}.
 In \Cref{subsection : generalization}, we restate our main result in a more general setting that does not rely on Kac--Moody theory.